r1chardj0n3s/parse/README.rst

 Format Syntax
 -------------

-Most of the `Format String Syntax`_ is supported with anonymous (fixed-position), named and formatted fields::
+A basic version of the `Format String Syntax`_ is supported with anonymous (fixed-position), named and formatted fields::

    {[field name]:[format spec]}